mars0i/masonclj/doc/general/ABMsInClojure.md

 agent, but it's a bit of work to write.
 I defined a function [`make-properties`](https://github.com/mars0i/masonclj/blob/master/doc/masonclj/properties.md) and a macro `defagent` to do most of the work for you.

-**Item 3:** I you add type hints to avoid reflection for the sake of speed, and you're not careful, you can get cyclic dependencies that won't compile.
+**Item 3:** If you add type hints to avoid reflection for the sake of speed, and you're not careful, you can get cyclic dependencies that won't compile.
 The design of MASON can make it easy to end up in this situation.
 (Java doesn't prevent cyclic dependencies in the way that